BillockConsulting/github_technical_test/README.md

 This project depends on Ruby and Sinatra, using the Bundler gem to manage dependencies.

-* To install ruby, follow the instructions at https://www.ruby-lang.org/en/documentation/installation/ for your platform
+* To install ruby, follow the instructions at https://www.ruby-lang.org/en/documentation/installation/ for your platform.
+This application was written against Ruby version 2.4.1p111 for Windows
 * Once Ruby has been installed, install the Bundler gem using `gem install bundler` from the command line
 * Once Ruby and bundler have been installed, install application dependencies by entering `bundle install` from the command line